netgen/ezplatform-site-api/docs/introduction/index.rst

 Aside from Query Type configuration described below, this is exactly the same as eZ Platform's view configuration under ``content_view`` key.
 With this you can render a line view for an article by executing a request to ``ng_content:viewAction``.
-However, that does not mean URL aliases will be also handled by the Site API view configuration.
-This needs to be explicitly enabled, per
+However, that does not mean URL aliases will be handled by the Site API view configuration.
+This needs to be explicitly enabled, per siteaccess:
-siteaccess:

 .. code-block:: yaml